TheAlphaSchoolSystemPTYLTD/online-enrolments/ceo/getMedicalSupplementaries.md

-**getMedicalConditions**
+**getMedicalSupplementaries**
 ----
-  Returns an array of all structured student medical conditions details data in JSON format.
+  Returns an array of all structured student medical supplementaries details data in JSON format.

 * **Version History:**